sartaj/esops/readme.md

 </p>

 - **Decouple Codependent Config Files**: manage codependent config files like `.eslintrc`, `tsconfig.json`, `.prettierrc`, `.editorconfig`, and `.vscode` files in a separate directory or module.
+- **Decouple devDependencies**: Create your final `package.json` from composable pieces of `package.json`.
+This allows you manage devDependencies as a separate repository.
+- **Compose Your Dev Environment**: Compose elements of your dev environment and infrastructure from smaller pieces. `esops` uses user-defined explicit merge rules and enforces the use of git tags for immutable version management for infrastructure components.
 - **Provide Reference Implementations and Design Docs**: Create reference implementations that can be installed without polluting your `git` or `npm` publishes.

 <div align="center">